Professor Patric R. J. Östergård's home page

 Recent and old news

-There are 5983 perfect binary one-error-correcting codes of
+showed that there are 5983 perfect binary one-error-correcting

 Sampo Niskanen, we have developed Cliquer, routines